 This, however, is a minority view.
 Most of the early church fathers and theologians do not hold that view because of the many Bible passages that instruct us to love our neighbors and even our enemies.
 The Parable of the Good Samaritan makes this point rather clearly, as I show in the blog article linked in the opening paragraph.

-Although the disciples may have been encouraged to know that people treating them badly is equivalent to treating Jesus badly (and treating them well is equivalent to them treating Jesus well).
-The parable doesn’t read as an encouragement to the disciples in the way people treat them, however.
+The disciples were likely encouraged to know that people treating them badly is equivalent to treating Jesus badly (and treating them well is equivalent to treating Jesus well).
+The Parable of the Sheep and Goats, though. doesn’t read as an encouragement to the disciples in the way people treat them.

 Consider how Jesus instructed the 72 disciples to announce the coming of the kingdom of God: “Whoever listens to you listens to me; whoever rejects you rejects me; but whoever rejects me rejects him who sent me.”
 (Luke 10:16) If Jesus wanted to encourage his disciples in their representative capacity, he would have phrased the statement similarly in the Parable of the Sheep and the Goats.

-Jesus was not talking about what people did or did not do to the disciples, like he did when he sent out the 72.
+Jesus was not talking about what others do or do not do to the disciples, like he did when he sent out the 72.
+Jesus is talking about what they (his disciples) are to do.
 The lesson of the Parable is directed to his audience (the disciples), saying that whatever you (his disciples) do for “the least of these brothers and sisters of mine,” you (his disciples) do for me.

 As was shown clearly (I hope) in the previous two blog articles, Jesus commands his followers to love all people, including their neighbors and even their enemies without distinction.
 Just as Jesus so loved the whole world that he came and died for all, he sends his followers out to the whole world as an extension of his love to spread the gospel and make disciples.